4ddx/casualFunnel/README.md

 After submitting your answers, you will be redirected to a results page.
 The page will display the questions, your selected answers, and the correct answers.

+# Challenges:

+Some of the styling involved was too less to be included in the CSS file or make another CSS file for the component.
+In those places, inline-styling has been used.
+In an ideal scenario, Tailwind-css would be preferred due to it's readability and reusability.

+Thank you for using Quiz App!